ilyaigpetrov/report-graph-traversal-c-vs-java/Report/Node.js vs ASP.NET for Backend Programming.md

 Node.js programmer is free in choice of programming libraries, has a uniform way of combining them as middlewares, may easily divert from MVC in favor of any other architectural pattern and controls options that may be concealed by abstractions in other frameworks.
 Node.js imposes only a few conventions: asynchronous programming, most servers and frameworks use middlewares (Express.js, Koa.js).

+Like Node.js ASP.NET 5 also proposes middlewares and low-level "close to the metal" control.

-On the other hand ASP.NET MVC is quite different.
+But on the other hand ASP.NET MVC 5 is quite different.
 It offers abstractions but doesn't imply much configuration or boilerplate code.
 Instead it leverages convection other configuration principle.
 It means it has conventions which are when followed make your code concise and readable.